DomiStyle/docker-tor-browser/README.md

 # Docker Compose Script

 # Docker Container Commands
- To install docker tor browser using docker compose copy and paste the command in your termina
+ To install tor browser using docker compose copy and paste the command in your terminal
 ```
 docker compose up
 ```